 All student organizations are required to operate as non-profit organizations that do not generate income for individuals and/or the organization itself.
 Student organizations, however, are not automatically registered as 501(c)3 organizations, and do not, therefore, automatically receive tax-exempt status.

 If it becomes necessary for the organization to incorporate, this action is to be undertaken after consultation with the Center for Student Engagement.
-Any undergraduate organization that incorporates must do so strictly on a nonprofit basis and in a manner that perpetuates its undergraduate status.
+Please note, this application process must be independently undertaken the student organization.
+CSE staff cannot facilitate this process nor offer advisement.
+Additionally any undergraduate organization that incorporates must do so strictly on a nonprofit basis and in a manner that perpetuates its undergraduate status.
 Organizations that seek tax-exempt status are required to apply for such status through the United State Internal Revenue Service.

 Obtaining Federal Tax-Exempt Status